 - Replacement mechanisms for recliners or sleepers

-When parts are hard to get, hidden behind phone-only ordering, or priced very high compared to the sofa, the value and warranty score usually drops.
+When basic parts are hard to source or priced too close to full replacement, the value score drops.

 Step 5: Model real-world cost of ownership